Surgical Technology, Associate of Applied Science

 ADDITIONAL INFORMATION

 a.
 SRGT students must earn a grade of C or better in each course outlined on the SRGT curriculum guide and maintain a 2.0 cumulative GPA.
-Additionally, it is also recommended that students have a C or better in each science and math course.
+Additionally, students must have a C or better in each science and math course.
 Newly admitted students will also be required to:

 i.
 Complete the Health Packet items and Physical Examination Record (available the LCCC website), and obtain an annual flu shot.